-AR5 contrasted future changes in near-surface relative humidity (RH) over land and ocean, concluding with medium confidence that reductions in near-surface RH over many land areas are likely.
+The AR5 contrasted future changes in near-surface relative humidity (RH) over land and ocean, concluding with medium confidence that reductions in near-surface RH over many land areas are likely.
 The decrease in near-surface RH over most land areas is associated with the larger warming rates over land than over the ocean and is termed the last-saturation-temperature constraint, as explained in AR5.